The deadly new coronavirus has reached the US. Here's how to protect yourself - Local News 8

 The deadly new coronavirus has reached the US.
 Here’s how to protect yourself

-What started as a mystery virus last month in Wuhan, China, has now killed at least 17 people and infected hundreds more around the world.
+What started as a mystery virus last month in Wuhan, China, has now killed more than two dozen people and infected hundreds more around the world.

 In the US, the first case of Wuhan coronavirus was confirmed Tuesday in Washington state — a man in his 30s who is under observation — stoking fears of an outbreak in this country.